 Your dentist may recommend twice-yearly or more frequent checkups depending on the state of your oral health.
 Even with daily home care, plaque can build up and harden into a substance called calculus, commonly known as "tartar."
 In this state, only a dental professional can remove it.

 In the early stage of gingivitis (inflamed and bleeding gums), it's possible to eliminate the disease by increasing the level of oral care.
 But it's important to catch the disease as early as possible.
 Regular dental checkups are vital, as is an awareness of the warning signs of gum disease.
 If gingivitis progresses to periodontitis, which affects the jaw bone, serious problems, including tooth loss, can occur.

 Risk Factors for Gum Disease

 A lack of good oral hygiene is a primary cause of gum disease.
 However, other circumstances can increase your chances of experiencing gum disease.
-Following are additional risk factors that you may be able to control to reduce your chance of developing gingivitis or progressing to periodontitis.
+Following are additional risk factors that you may be able to control to reduce your chance of developing gingivitis or periodontitis.

 Smoking and Tobacco Use

 It's long been established that smoking and tobacco use (cigarettes, cigars, pipes, chewing tobacco) increase the risk of cancer, lung disease, heart disease, and other serious health problems.
 It is also a recognized risk factor for gum disease.
 Not only does tobacco use increase the occurrence of gum disease, it can also hinder the healing process by decreasing your ability to fight infection in your gums.